briangmiguel/technology-modernization-fund/_pages/process.md

 deck: 'The full process used to determine which solutions are funded by the TMF.'

 ---
+###
+Agencies interested in informal feedback before they submit your proposals should fill out the [expression of interest form](https://touchpoints.app.cloud.gov/touchpoints/cfd21923/submit) with their early phase ideas.

+## Phase Zero: Expression of Interest

+- **Agencies get feedback on their ideas through the Expression of Interest From**, which is reviewed by the Technology Modernization Program Office.

+The [expression of interest form](https://touchpoints.app.cloud.gov/touchpoints/cfd21923/submit) is the best way to determine if an idea is a good fit for the TMF.

 ## Phase One: Initial Project Proposal (IPP)